the Life of the Human's of

 Drop your student off one day a week to BE immersed in ancient history.
 In 30 sessions, your student will write and illustrate a volume of Ancient History as they learn the History, Fine Arts, Geography, Science, and Literature.

-Drop your student off one day a week to be immersed in this "Terra Style" (Project Based Learning) course.
-In 30 sessions, your student will address a real-world problem, develop its solution, and present their answer using the skills they acquire.
+Each class is limited to 20 student in this "Terra Style" (Project Based Learning) course.
+In our 30 sessions, your student will address a real-world problem, develop its solution, and present their answer using the skills they acquire.
 PBL is the act of learning about different subjects simultaneously.
 This is achieved by guiding students to accomplish a creative goal.
 Our goal is to write and illustrate a volume of Ancient History, where the student can record their insights about the nature of the human experience.

 - History - Meet the crucial figures that move nations.
 Discover the beliefs, traditions, and passions that motivated those individuals.

 - Beginning Drawing - Our history is taught with art.
 Every student will master the skill of drawing.
 We start with beginning-level instruction for all grade levels.

 - Science - The natural world opens up to us as we discover the things the ancients knew.
 Astronomy, Anatomy, Agriculture are only the A's of our adventure.

 - Literature - Classical mythology from Egypt, Babylon, Greco-Roman and Early Christian cultures.
 Join us for Socratic discussion.